lyang420/air-pollution-data/README.md

 pollution levels in HOLC-mapped areas; raw data contains numbers from blocks outside HOLC-mapped areas (denoted by 'N' grade).
 Omit these from plot generation.
 Fixes to follow.

+Need to factor in `PHOLC` into HOLC-grade numbers.
+Also lots and lots of comments, a lot of this looks unintelligible.